Sight Simulator shows you what it's like to be legally blind

 What does the world look like if you're legally blind?
 A new interactive website lets you see through the eyes of those suffering from three conditions that impair sight.

-The Sight Simulator -- part of a campaign called See Now aimed at increasing awareness of vision loss and calling for more Congressional funding to combat it in the US -- places filters that mimic the effects of cataracts, glaucoma and retinopathy on top of Google Street View images.
-Visitors to the site can move the slider to increase the severity of each ailment.
+The Sight Simulator is part of a campaign called See Now, aimed at increasing awareness of vision loss and calling for more Congressional funding to combat it in the US.
+The Simulator places filters that mimic the effects of cataracts, glaucoma and retinopathy on top of Google Street View images, enabling visitors to the site to move the slider and increase the severity of each ailment.

-Looking at CNET's headquarters on the highest retinopathy setting, for example, showed me my familiar workplace blurry and obscured by dark splotches.
+Looking at CNET's headquarters on the highest retinopathy setting showed me my familiar workplace blurry and obscured by dark splotches.
 With the glaucoma setting at its highest, I only saw a bright oval surrounded by black.
-The cataracts filter displayed a building so fuzzy it's hard to discern details.
+The cataracts filter displayed a building so fuzzy it was hard to discern details.

 "We believe when people experience what it would be like to lose their sight, from seeing what their own street looks like with poor vision, they will appreciate the problem in a way they never did before," Erin McCallum of the See Now campaign said in a statement.
 "Hopefully this will motivate many people to look after their own eye health and push them to take action to help prevent blindness in others."